(Obeisance unto the Moon of Godruma)

 śuddha kari’ dile prabhu nija-bhakti-dhane

-“In Satya-yuga how many sages performed dhyāna-yoga (the yoga of meditation)?
-O Lord, You purified them and gave them the treasure of bhakti unto You
+“In Satya-yuga so many sages performed dhyāna-yoga (the yoga of meditation) and were purified by the Lord and given the treasure of bhakti unto You.

 tretā-yuge yajña-karme aneka śodhile